DevExpress/testcafe/docs/articles/documentation/test-api/accessing-console-messages.md

 ---
 # Accessing Console Messages

-The tested web application may output log, warning, error and information messages into the browser console.
+The tested web application or a framework it uses may output log, warning, error and information messages into the browser console.
 TestCafe allows you to access them from test code using the `t.getBrowserConsoleMessages` method.

 ```text
 t.getBrowserConsoleMessages()